Slow It Down (Amy Macdonald song)

 "Slow It Down" is a single release by Scottish recording artist Amy Macdonald, released as the lead single from her third studio album, Life in a Beautiful Light.
 The song was released on 20 April 2012 and was written by Amy Macdonald and produced by Pete Wilkinson.
 The song entered the UK Singles Chart at number 45, her highest charting single since "This Is the Life" peaked to number 28 in 2007.
-The song has also charted in Austria, Belgium, Germany and Switzerland.
+The song also achieved considerable success in other European markets such as Austria, Belgium, Germany, Scotland and Switzerland.